Cate Blanchett: 2017–2020: Broadway debut and television success

-Blanchett starred in the Sydney Theatre Company play The Present, Andrew Upton's adaption of Anton Chekhov's play Platonov, directed by John Crowley.
+Blanchett starred in the Sydney Theatre Company play The Present, Andrew Upton's adaptation of Anton Chekhov's play Platonov, directed by John Crowley.
 The production debuted in Sydney in 2015, to critical acclaim, and transferred to Broadway in 2017, marking Blanchett's Broadway debut.
 Blanchett's performance during the play's Broadway run received acclaim.
 Ben Brantley of The New York Times remarked that "Blanchett knows how to hold a stage and, if necessary, hijack it ...
 Such commanding, try-anything charisma is useful if you're attempting to hold together a badly assembled party or, for that matter, play."
 For her work, Blanchett received a Tony Award nomination for Best Actress in a Play, a Drama Desk Award nomination, and a Drama League Award nomination for the Distinguished Performance Award.
 In 2017, Blanchett also appeared in Terrence Malick's Song to Song, shot back-to-back with Knight of Cups in 2012, and portrayed the goddess of death Hela in the Marvel Studios film Thor: Ragnarok, directed by Taika Waititi.
 Thor: Ragnarok was both a critical and financial success, earning $854 million at the worldwide box office.

 In 2018, Blanchett starred in Ocean's 8, the all-female spin-off of the Ocean's Eleven franchise, directed by Gary Ross, opposite Sandra Bullock, Anne Hathaway, Sarah Paulson, Mindy Kaling, Helena Bonham Carter, Rihanna and Awkwafina.
 The film garnered mainly mixed reviews but was a box office success, earning over $297 million worldwide.
 She also portrayed Florence Zimmerman in the film adaptation of The House with a Clock in Its Walls directed by Eli Roth and narrated Shannon Ashlyn's award-winning Australian historical fantasy film Sweet Tooth.
 Blanchett was appointed the president of the jury of the 71st Cannes Film Festival, which took place in May 2018.
 That year, Forbes listed her as one of world's highest-paid actresses with annual earnings of $12.5 million.